 Invest in Innovative Farmers

-Following the release of the Soil Association manifesto priorities in April this blog takes a deeper look at the vital on-farm research and our call for the new government to allocate 10% of the current R&D budget for innovative agriculture projects led by farmers themselves.
+We are calling for the Government to allocate 10% of the current R&D budget for innovative agriculture projects led by farmers themselves.

 The future success of UK agriculture will depend on innovation by farmers.

 The UK currently spends around £450 million a year on agricultural research and innovation yet only a fraction of this – as little as 1% - goes to practical projects led by farmers that cannot continue.
 Most the investment goes upstream or downstream of farmers, developing innovations they can buy, as the financial return is more obvious.

 We believe that farmers are well-placed to drive innovation.
 They know the challenges farmers face inside out, and they can find solutions that can be practically implemented, whilst being economically viable.

 Practical innovation by farmers has always played a vital part in improving farming practices.
 Farmers everywhere experiment - choosing, developing and adapting practices and tools to suit their land.[i]
 They have been called ‘innovators by tradition’.[ii]
 This is as important now, in the development of modern techniques such as reduced tillage, as it has been through history.

 Farmer-led innovation is too valuable to give up and is already paying dividends